Infineon/mtb-example-ml-gesture-classification/README.md

    </details>

 5. After programming, the application starts automatically.
-Confirm that "Gesture Classification Example" and some log data are printed on the UART terminal, the gesture classifications and confidence are updated continuously.
+Confirm that "Gesture Classification Example" and some log data are printed on the UART terminal.
+The gesture classifications and confidence are updated continuously.

-6. Hold the board with the following orientation while moving your arm to complete a gesture:
+6. Hold the board with the orientation as shown below while moving your arm to complete a gesture:

    **Figure 1.
 Board orientation**

    ![](images/board-orientation.jpg)

 7. Perform a counter-clockwise circle movement continuously.
-Confirm that the UART terminal prints the gesture as [**Circle**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/circle.gif), and the confidence of the circle increases past 97%.
-For best results, repeatedly perform a circle movement that has a diameter of one foot, and complete one circle per second.
+Confirm that the UART terminal prints the gesture as [**Circle**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/circle.gif), and the confidence of the circle shape increases past 97%.
+For best results, repeatedly perform circle movements each in one second, with a diameter of one foot.

    **Figure 2.
 Circle gesture**

    <img src="images/circle.gif" style="zoom: 25%;" />

 8. Perform a counter-clockwise square movement continuously.
-Confirm that the UART terminal prints the gesture as [**Square**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/square.gif), and the confidence of the square increases past 97%.
-For best results, repeatedly perform a square movement that has a side length of one foot, and complete one square in two seconds.
+Confirm that the UART terminal prints the gesture as [**Square**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/square.gif), and the confidence of the square shape increases past 97%.
+For best results, repeatedly perform square shape movements, each in two seconds, with a side length of one foot.

    **Figure 3.
 Square gesture**